MythBusters: Popularity and influence

 On October 18, 2010, President Barack Obama, as part of the White House Science Fair, announced he had taped a segment of MythBusters and would appear on December 8, 2010.
 Obama's segment covered the Archimedes solar ray myth.

 Both men appeared at the Rally to Restore Sanity and/or Fear on October 30, 2010, in Washington, DC.
 They had an experiment with the crowd involving the wave.
 They had the audience make various noises (e.g. popping their cheeks or laughing) all at the same time.
 They also had everyone in the crowd jump up at the same time to see if it would register on a seismograph.

 Hyneman and Savage received honorary doctorates from the University of Twente in the Netherlands for their role in popularizing science, on the occasion of the university's 50th anniversary, on November 25, 2011.

-As of November 2011, all five MythBusters have also appeared in new shows, segments, or specials for Discovery's Science Channel, including Head Rush (Byron, 2010–present); Punkin Chunkin 2010 (Hyneman and Savage); Flying Anvils 2011 (Belleci); Road to Punkin Chunkin 2011, and Punkin Chunkin 2011 (Belleci, Byron, and Imahara); Large Dangerous Rocket Ships 2010 and Large Dangerous Rocket Ships 2011 (Byron); "Killer Robots: RoboGames 2010" (Imahara); Curiosity (Savage); Punkin Chunkin 2012 (Belleci, Byron and Imahara).
+All five MythBusters have also appeared in new shows, segments, or specials for Discovery's Science Channel, including Head Rush (Byron, 2010–2011); Punkin Chunkin 2010 (Hyneman and Savage); Flying Anvils 2011 (Belleci); Road to Punkin Chunkin 2011, and Punkin Chunkin 2011 (Belleci, Byron, and Imahara); Large Dangerous Rocket Ships 2010 and Large Dangerous Rocket Ships 2011 (Byron); "Killer Robots: RoboGames 2010" (Imahara); Curiosity (Savage); Punkin Chunkin 2012 (Belleci, Byron and Imahara).
 Savage and Hyneman are judges on the game show Unchained Reaction, which premiered in March 2012.
-Belleci and Byron are also hosts of the 2015 Science Channel show Thrill Factor.
+Belleci and Byron were also hosts of the 2015 Science Channel show Thrill Factor.

 Aired on February 12, 2012, Hyneman and Savage lent their voices to The Simpsons episode "The Daughter Also Rises" to be featured on a show similar to MythBusters called Mythcrackers in which Hyneman and Savage take on the classic myth that a cat always lands on its feet.
 In the episode, they do not want to harm a real cat, so they took a Build A Bear carcass, stuffed it with ballistics gel, shot it with a 20-foot-barrel steam cannon, then made a scatter plot of the remains.
 By the end of the experiment, Hyneman asked, "What was it we were trying to prove again?", to which Savage replied, "Don't know, don't care."
 Clips from this show appeared in the MythBusters Simpsons Special that first aired in 2015.

 On October 3, 2012, Byron and Belleci made a guest appearance on the Discovery series Sons of Guns.
 They test-fired some of the weapons in the Red Jacket shop, then watched as the staff retested a myth busted by the Build Team in 2008, that a propane tank could explode when hit with a bullet.